 What is Embroidery Digitizing?

-Embroidery digitizing is the process of converting artwork or images into a digital format that embroidery machines can read and stitch onto fabric.
+Embroidery digitizing converts artwork or images into a digital format that embroidery machines can read and stitch onto fabric.
 This process involves translating design details into specific types of stitches and commands for the machine to follow.
 It’s a crucial step in creating high-quality embroidery designs that maintain the original visual aesthetics while being stitchable on fabric.

 The Importance of Digitizing in Modern Embroidery